 Since you have to spend money to make money, executing your marketing strategy will prove difficult if you don’t have your budget in order.
 You need to know how much money you have available to spend and how much money is getting spent where in order to both A) make things happen and B) know how much return you’re getting on each marketing dollar spent.

 Otherwise, you might be looking forward to a very difficult conversation at the end of the year with your boss or clients when they ask where all that cash is going.
-But even if you’re not a math whiz, managing a marketing budget doesn’t have to be difficult.
+Even if you’re not a math whiz, managing a marketing budget doesn’t have to be difficult.
 This chapter breaks down several simple methods you can use.

-Every brand has a voice and it impacts how everything you do is perceived by potential customers.
+Every brand has a voice, and it impacts how everything you do is perceived by potential customers.
 You need to have a distinct identity and tone to cut through the noise and actually reach the people whose problems your products can solve.

 Documenting the parameters of your brand voice includes determining everything from what types of emotional sentiment your marketing collateral and content should express to which types of verbiage you use and more.
 A written brand voice guide makes following those guidelines easy, so you can hand a document to any content creator on your team and ensure your voice remains consistent across everything you ship and publish.